top of page

 Anna Viana

-More broadly, she studies the uses of the past, the relations between time and history, the theory of history, and intellectual history.
+More broadly, she is interested in the uses of the past, the relationships between time and history, and the debates in the theory of history and intellectual history.

 IMG_5141_edited.jpg

-Now in her Master's, she researches the representation of Nazism and the Nazis in science fiction alternate history novels in which Germany wins the Second World War, more specifically, the works of Philip K. Dick and Eric Norden.
+Her research examines the representation of Nazism and Nazis in science fiction works and alternate history narratives in which Germany wins World War II, with an emphasis on the works of Philip K. Dick and Eric Norden.

-She is interested in twentieth-century literature, literary representations of Nazism, and the relationship between History and literature.
+Her interests focus on 20th-century literature, literary representations of Nazism, and the relationship between history and literature.

 IMG_5165_edited_edited.jpg